heyitstay11/mongoose-docs-scraper/README.md

 - [PDF](./PDF/)
 - [EPUB](./EPUB/)

-Files are not merges because they were breaking internal links
+Files are not merged because it was breaking internal links

 ----